stevenmach123/createVAO-vertex_shader-WebGL/README.md

   2. Ask **choose file**, choose between **fragment.gsls.js** or **vertex.gsls.js**  (first you see nothing)
   3. Until you load a JSON file.
 This file immediately reflected based on sliders rgba an sliderN , and what color for triangles based on current checkbox selective.
       - SliderN change number of triangles in both mode, while slider rgba change color of triangles in user-config
-  4. Upload new file( incidate different amount of max triangle) slider will scale in its max-min value, and reflect on selected input perspective.
+  4. Upload new file( incidate different amount of max triangle) slider will scale in its max-min value, and reflect on currently selected input perspective.

  ### Some methods functionality